-(3) In December 2023, subsequent to the fiscal year ended September 30, 2024, the Board approved the grant of a consulting fee to Tony Isaac in the amount of \$100,000, for services rendered to the Company throughout 2023.
-Such consulting fee is in addition to the compensation that he receives as a member of the Board and such consulting fee will be reported in the Director Compensation table for the fiscal year ended September 30, 2024.
+(3) In December 2023, the Board approved the grant for a consulting fee to Tony Isaac in the amount of \$100,000 for services rendered to the Company throughout 2023.
+Such consulting fee is in addition to the compensation that he receives as a member of the Board.